Money Messages For Ages 3 To 25

 kids and parent

-We don’t know if our children will grow up to be ballerinas or bankers, stay-at-home dads or globetrotters.
-But we can convey – through actions and words – positive money messages that kids can carry with them throughout their lives.
-Regardless of what they end up doing, children will then have a strong foundation for productive and financially fit lives.
+You don’t know if your children or grandchildren will grow up to be ballerinas or bankers, stay-at-home dads or globetrotters.
+But you can convey through your actions and words positive money messages that the kids can carry with them throughout their lives.
+Regardless of what they end up doing, your younger generations will then have a strong foundation that supports productive and financially fit lives.

 THE AGE OF REASON (3 to 5 years old): It’s Not Too Early